-Oslo Botanical Garden: A Green Oasis in the Heart of the City
+Oslo Botanical Gardens: A Green Oasis in the Heart of the City

 The garden is home to over 7,500 plant species from all around the world, organized into various themed sections that showcase the diversity of the plant kingdom.
 Among the most notable areas are: